The importance of sugar in ice cream

 As we know, ice cream consists of three states: solid (ice), gas (air) and liquid (water), in a perfect balance.
 When we remove our ice cream from the ice cream machine, it's not yet balanced: it's still really soft because a lot of the water in the mixture hasn't frozen to ice yet.

-The things is: different types of sugar lower the freezing point of water to different extents.
-So we can also vary the types of sugars we use to make our ice creams more or less soft!
+The thing is: different types of sugar lower the freezing point of water to different extents.
+So we can also vary the types of sugars we use, to make our ice creams more, or less, soft!

 Different types of Sugars used in Ice Cream